-The NSW Government Architect has drafted the Macquarie Street Strategic Framework to help the NSW Government assess future proposals and opportunities for Macquarie Street and the Macquarie Street East Precinct (the Precinct).
+The Government Architect NSW has drafted the Macquarie Street Strategic Framework to help the NSW Government assess future proposals and opportunities for Macquarie Street and the Macquarie Street East Precinct (the Precinct).
 It presents a holistic consideration of the Street and Precinct to guide future planning and ensure the cultural, civic and heritage significance of this important area is protected for future generations.

 Macquarie Street East Precinct

-The Precinct is defined as the public sites on the eastern side of Macquarie Street, from the Land and Property building at the southern end to the State Library at the northern end.
+The Precinct is defined as the public sites on the eastern side of Macquarie Street, from the Land and Property Information building at the southern end to the State Library at the northern end.

 The Precinct is home to some of Sydney's most important heritage buildings, including: